Credit 101

 Why People Freeze Their Credit

-By restricting access to your credit report, you make it harder for unauthorized individuals or entities from opening accounts or taking out loans in your name.
+By restricting access to your credit report, you make it harder for unauthorized individuals or businesses to open new accounts or take out loans in your name.
+A credit freeze is free under federal law and can be lifted temporarily whenever you actually need a new account.

 This is a free and practical step people can take to give you peace of mind.